tassosblackg/CompOrganization/Pipeline/PipeREADme.md

-An alternative implementation of Processor ,by using five stage pipeline
+An alternative implementation of Processor ,by using five stage pipeline(stall, forward technics to avoid hazards) .